-15 years but less Five years from the than 20 years date of reclassification
+15 years but less Five years from the than 20 years date of reclassification date of reclassification

-20 years but less Six years from the than 25 years date of reclassification
+20 years but less Six years from the date of reclassification

-25 years or more Seven years from the date of reclassification
+25 years or more Seven years from the

 3. When an employee on Y-Rate accepts a voluntary reduction, his or her salary shall be reduced by the amount of the difference between the maximum salary of the class from which the employee is being reduced and the maximum salary of the new class.